 RxNorm MySQL Database

-The RxNorm scripts are able to populate a MySQL database that contains the data from RxNorm.
-This page provides SQL statements that describe how to implement the features of the RxNorm terminology correctly against this database.
+The RxNorm scripts are able to populate a MySQL database that contain the data from RxNorm.
+This page provides SQL statements that describe how to implement the features of the RxNorm terminology correctly against the database.
 These are provided for implementer convenience, and do not imply that any particular approach be used in implementations.

 For example, the correct display name for a CUI is 'Select STR from rxnconso where RXCUI = :code and SAB = 'RXNORM' and TTY <> 'SY'.